 Is there GST on GoDaddy?

-Interestingly there is a 15% tax shown on their invoices but there is no GST registration number so it would be risky to claim at this stage.
+Interestingly there is a 15% tax shown on their invoices but there is no GST registration number so it may be risky to claim at this stage.
+However, their website strongly suggests the 15% charge is in fact GST 🙂

 GST law change for non-resident businesses supplying remote services